jstoddard/contiki/platform/atarixl/README.md

 The following Atari XL Ethernet card is supported:

-- Dragon Cart: Use driver cs8900a.eth with address $D500.
+- Dragon Cart: cs8900a.eth
+- Dracarys:    w5100.eth

 The 'disk' make goal requires HiassofT's dir2atr program.
-It is available at http://www.horus.com/~hias/atari/ - either as source code (being part of the 'AtariSIO driver and utilities for Linux') or as Win32 binary program (being part of the 'Atari Tools for Win32').
+It is available at https://www.horus.com/~hias/atari/ - either as source code (being part of the 'AtariSIO driver and utilities for Linux') or as Win32 binary program (being part of the 'Atari Tools for Win32').